 Backpacks & organization

 We’ve tried and tested a ton of backpacks over the years.
-Our favorite backpacks combine light weight, comfortable wear and convenient gear organization.
+Our favorite day packs combine light weight, comfortable wear and convenient gear organization.
 For warm-weather hikes, we love the Osprey Stratos 24 and women’s Osprey Sirrus 24 backpacks: they feature a curved aluminum frame and a perforated back panel to maximize airflow between the pack and our backs, helping keep us cool and dry when summer’s swelter sets in.
 Both also feature an integrated rain cover to keep the pack dry.

-For shorter trips, the Osprey Daylite, Cotopaxi Inca 16 and the REI Flash 18 Pack are our go-to favorites.
-They’re streamlined, minimalist, lightweight, and durable – and also pack small for travel, or for use as a day pack on a multi-day backpacking adventure.
+For shorter trips, the Osprey Daylite is our go-to favorite.
+The Daylite is streamlined, minimalist, lightweight, and durable – and also packs small for travel, or for use as a day pack on a multi-day backpacking adventure.

 Weather in the South is unpredictable.
 It’s amazing how quickly a “zero percent chance of rain” turns into a heavy afternoon shower.
-We always pack several Sea to Summit Lightweight Dry Bags to stash our phones, cameras and extra clothing layers in case of rain.
-And the super lightweight Sea to Summit Ultra-Mesh Stuff Sacks are great for keeping our gear organized, and make it super easy to transfer gear between backpacks for different adventures.
+We always pack several lightweight dry bags to stash our phones, cameras and extra clothing layers in case of rain.
+And lightweight stuff sacks are great for keeping our gear organized, and make it super easy to transfer gear between backpacks for different adventures.